js1019/PlanetaryModels/demos/README.md

 ~~~
 run Gravity
 ~~~
-If you want compute the reference gravity for a huge model, the memory consumption may be an issue.
+If you want to compute the reference gravity for a huge model, the memory consumption may be an issue.
 You may need to split many bodies into several small groups and compute the interactions among them.